Edward, King of Portugal: Colonial affairs

 The colony at Ceuta rapidly became a drain on the Portuguese treasury, and it was realised that without the city of Tangier, possession of Ceuta was worthless.
 After Ceuta was captured by the Portuguese, the camel caravans that were part of the overland trade routes began to use Tangier as their new destination.
 This deprived Ceuta of the materials and goods that made it an attractive market and a vibrant trading locale, and it became an isolated community.

 In 1437, Edward's brothers Henry and Ferdinand persuaded him to launch an attack on the Marinid sultanate of Morocco.
 The expedition was not unanimously supported and was undertaken against the advice of the Pope.
 Infante Peter, Duke of Coimbra, and the Infante John were both against the initiative; they preferred to avoid conflict with the Marinid Sultan.
 Their instincts proved to be justified.
 The resulting Battle of Tangier, led by Henry, was a debacle.
 Failing to take the city in a series of assaults, the Portuguese siege camp was soon itself surrounded and starved into submission by a Moroccan relief army.
 In the resulting treaty, Henry promised to deliver Ceuta back to the Marinids in return for allowing the Portuguese army to depart unmolested.
 Ferdinand, the youngest brother of Edward, was handed over to the Marinids as a hostage for the final handover of the city.

 Late life

 The debacle at Tangier dominated the final year of Edward's life.
-Peter and John urged him to fulfill the treaty, yield Ceuta and secure Ferdinand's release, whereas Henry (who had signed the treaty) urged him to renege on it.
+Peter and John urged him to fulfill the treaty, yield Ceuta and secure Ferdinand's release, whereas Henry (despite having signed the treaty) urged him to renege on it.
 Caught in indecision, Edward assembled the Portuguese Cortes at Leiria in early 1438 for consultation.
 The Cortes refused to ratify the treaty, preferring to hang on to Ceuta and requesting that Edward find some other means of obtaining Ferdinand's release.

-Edward died late that summer, in Tomar, of the plague, like his father and mother (and her mother) before him.
-Popular lore suggested he died of heartbreak over the fate of his hapless brother; Ferdinand would remain in captivity in Fez until his own death in 1443.
+Edward died later that summer, in Tomar, of the plague, like his father and mother (and her mother) before him.
+Popular lore suggested he died of heartbreak over the fate of his hapless brother; Ferdinand would remain captive in Fez until his own death in 1443.